-KDPH recommends HCV RNA testing for Infants born to mothers infected with HCV at the infant's wellchild visit at age two months or four months.
-HCV RNA testing should then be repeated at a subsequent visit in four to six months, independent of the initial HCV RNA test result if the first test is reported as negative.
-An infant born to mothers with HCV infection is reportable to public health officials in Kentucky.
-Complete the EPID 394 Kentucky Reportable Disease Form and fax to 502-564-4760.
-An alternative anti- HCV antibody test (anti-HCV) can be offered no sooner than age 18 months because anti-HCV from the mother might last until this age.
-See Appendix 3 the 5-Screening and Referral Guidance for Infants Born to Mothers with Hepatitis C Virus (HCV) Infection.
+KDPH recommends HCV RNA testing for Infants born to mothers infected with HCV at the infant's wellchild visit between the ages of two months to six months.
+Updated recommendations can be found at CDC Recommendations for Hepatitis C Testing Among Perinatally Exposed Infants and Children - United States, 2023 | MMWR.
+An infant born to a mother with HCV infection is reportable to public health officials in Kentucky.
+Electronic reporting can be done through Direct Data Entry (DDE).
+If your facility is not yet onboarded, email KHIEsupport@ky.gov.
+More information can be found at: Kentucky Health Information Exchange Direct Data Entry (DDE).
+If DDE onboarding is not yet completed, fill out an the EPID 394 Kentucky Reportable Disease Form and fax to 502-564-4760.
+An alternative HCV antibody test (anti-HCV) can be offered no sooner than age 18 months because anti-HCV from the mother might last until this age.
+See Appendix 3 the "Management of Infants Born to Mothers with Hepatitis C Virus Infection for Healthcare Providers: Guide for Testing Infants and Children Perinatally Exposed to Hepatitis C Virus (HCV) Infection.
 Refer children with positive HCV test results to identified HCV pediatric specialists in your region.
-For questions on referral, contact the Viral Hepatitis Program.
+For questions on referral, contact the Viral Hepatitis Program (vhp@ky.gov).